Synergex/SqlReplication/README.md

 ## Preparing the Database

 The code in this example is configured for use with a local default instance of a recent version of Microsoft SQL Server (Express edition is OK) that is configured to accept Windows authentication.
-The only database preparation that is necessary is to create an empty database named "SqlReplication".
+The only database preparation that is necessary is to create an empty database named "SqlReplicationPrimaryKey".

 If your SQL Server database is not local, or does not accept Windows authentication, you will need to change the value of the REPLICATOR_DATABASE environment variable that is defined in the project properties of the application.vpj project.
 Refer to the section on configuring connect strings in the Synergy/DE SQL Connection API manual for more details.

 ## Running the demo

-In order to see the replication happenning use SQL Server Management Studio to connect to the SqlReplication database and display the list of tables in the database - there aren't any at the moment.
+In order to see the replication happenning use SQL Server Management Studio to connect to the SqlReplicationPrimaryKey database and display the list of tables in the database - there aren't any at the moment.
 Run the Synergy client application by ensuring that application.vpj is the current project, and then selecting "Build > Execute" from the Workbench menu.

 Start the replicator process by selecting select "Replicator -> Start Replicator" from the application menu.
 You should see some messages, including:

         Initializing SQL Connection
         Connecting to database
         Ready to process instructions...

 You should see the replicator start checking for things to do every 5 seconds.

 Next pick "Applications -> Employee Maintenance", then cick on the search button to show a list of all of the employees in the ISAM file.
 Double click an employee to edit it, then change something and click OK.